By: Shahnawaz Amdani, MD, FACC, FAAP & Majd Makhoul, MD, FAAP, FACC, FASE

 Despite advances in

-genetic testing, the exact cause remains unknown in 2/3 diagnosed children.
+genetic testing, the exact cause remains unknown in two-thirds of diagnosed children.

-Occasionally, symptoms of pediatric cardiomyopathy can be mistaken as a cold, flu, asthma, or stomachache.
+Occasionally, symptoms of pediatric cardiomyopathy can be mistaken as a cold, flu, asthma attack, or stomachache.
 Some affected children have no symptoms while others may experience any of the following symptoms:

 Shortness of breath or rapid breathing